-Scheme Name: Blackpool and Fleetwood Tramway Extension to Blackpool North Station

-Scheme Description: A scheme to connect Blackpool North Station to the existing tramway at North Pier.
+Scheme Name: Blackpool and Fleetwood Tramway Extension to Blackpool North Station Scheme Description: A scheme to connect Blackpool North Station to the existing tramway at North Pier.
 The scheme is promoted by Blackpool Council and Blackpool Transport Services (BTS).
 The purpose of this review is to examine the evidence base for the above scheme in order to identify any gaps Additional work can then be undertaken on the scheme to ensure the business case for the scheme is comprehensive, which will limit the risk of future challenges.

-The criteria used for the assessment is based upon the DfT document, 'The Transport Business Cases' (January 2013).

-The review which has been undertaken is based upon: - Information contained within the Outline Business Case - Supporting documentation provided by Blackpool Borough Council
+The criteria used for the assessment is based upon the DIT document, 'The Transport Business Cases' (January 2013).
+KEY = Significant additional work required Information contained within the Outline Business Case = Some additional work required - Supporting documentation provided by Blackpool Borough Council = Sound evidence base